Monarchy of Norway: A new monarchy

 The early years of the new Norwegian monarchy were marked by a shortage of funds.
 The Norwegian state was poor and funds were needed elsewhere than in the upkeep of a large court.
 In that sense it was a stroke of good fortune that Prince Carl had set as a condition for accepting the throne that he would not be forced to keep a large court.
 However, the royal travels and the upkeep of the royal residences, after the initial refurbishment in 1905, were to some extent neglected.
-One example of the negative financial situation is that Prince Carl had been promised a Royal Yacht when he accepted the throne, but this was not fulfilled until 1947.
+One example of the negative financial situation is that Prince Carl had been promised a royal yacht when he accepted the throne, but this was not fulfilled until 1947.

-One important incident in the early years of the new monarchy was in 1928 when the King appointed the first Labour government.
-The Norwegian Labour Party was at that time quite radical, and even had the abolition of monarchy as part of their programme.
-It was the custom for the King to rely on the advice of the previous Prime Minister in deciding whom to give the assignment as new Prime Minister.
-In this case, the previous conservative Prime Minister was opposed to giving power to the radicals, and advised the appointment of someone else.
-However, the King adhered to the established practice of parliamentarism and decided to appoint Christopher Hornsrud as the first Labour Prime Minister.
+Under the 1814 constitution, while Haakon was nominally vested with executive power, he was not responsible for exercising it.
+In keeping with his democratic inclinations, Haakon largely limited himself to a ceremonial and representative role, while fully accepting the principles of parliamentary democracy.
+One important incident in the early years of the new monarchy was in 1928 when the king appointed the first government headed by the Norwegian Labour Party.
+At the time, the Labour Party was quite radical, and even had the abolition of monarchy as part of their programme.
+It was the custom for the king to rely on the advice of the previous prime minister in deciding whom to give the assignment as new prime minister.
+In this case, the previous conservative prime minister was opposed to giving power to Labour, and advised the appointment of someone else.
+However, the king adhered to the established practice of parliamentarism and decided to appoint Christopher Hornsrud as the first Labour prime minister.
 The Labour Party later dropped the abolition of monarchy from their programme.